• Skip to primary navigation

 1. This easy and quick no-bake Oreo dessert is made and polished off in an hour.

-2. Oreo raspberry cheesecake is perfect at any time of the year due to the use of fresh or frozen raspberries.
+2. Oreo raspberry cheesecake is perfect year-round, thanks to the use of fresh or frozen raspberries.

-4. Even a simple decoration of the cake is enough to wow your guests: these cake slices are beautiful!
+4. Party-ready: even a simple decoration is enough to wow your guests when you serve the slices

 Ingredients